dueiras/dueiras/README.md

 Hey 👋🏻, I'm dueiras

-I am Mechatronics Engineer student from Brazil, currently studying at Politecnico di Torino.
-I am interested in Robotics, control, machine learning and AI. 🤖
+I am a Mechatronics Engineer graduated from the University of São Paulo with a Masters of Science from Politecnico di Torino.
+I'm Interested in Robotics, control and AI 🤖.
+I'm currently working developing an autonomous vessel with the Brazilian Navy 🛥️

 ## 📬 Where to find me